ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 Computer code is merely a sequence of instruction steps.

-The sequence of instructions utilized in Node.js is referred to as the call stack.
+The sequence of instructions when run utilizing Node.js is referred to as the call stack.

 A stack is a data structure like a stack of pancakes.

 Instructions are put on the stack then run from the most recent (top) and down to the bottom of the stack.

-This is called First In First Out (FIFO) order.
+This is called Last In First Out (LIFO) order.

 Node cannot run multiple instructions simultaneously; however there is a clever work around.